A217 road

-The A217 is a road in London and Surrey in England.
-It runs north–south.
-It runs from Kings Road in Fulham, London, crosses the Thames at Wandsworth Bridge, then passes through Wandsworth, Earlsfield, Summerstown, Tooting, Mitcham, Rosehill and Sutton Common in Sutton, then Cheam.
-Then, widened as a dual carriageway, comes Belmont, a suburban district built on a slope rising southward.
-On the North Downs in Surrey the road then skirts past Banstead and through its late 19th century offspring villages particularly Burgh Heath and Kingswood, Surrey.
-It then crosses the M25 motorway at Junction 8, then, returning to single carriageways, passes through the castle town of Reigate.
-It then cuts through the green buffer farmland of two rural villages and terminates at the road network at Gatwick Airport's northern perimeter.
+The A217 is a road in London and Surrey in England, running north–south from Kings Road in Fulham, London to a road at Gatwick Airport's northern perimeter.

 Route

 Fulham to Tooting

 The A217 starts as a non-primary A-road named Wandsworth Bridge Road, Fulham in the London Borough of Hammersmith & Fulham and runs for 0.8 miles (1.3 km) before crossing over the River Thames at Wandsworth Bridge.
 The road enters the town and London borough of Wandsworth.
 The road turns right at a roundabout on to Swandon Way, becoming a primary route for a short stretch (as a continuation of the A3205), before passing Wandsworth Town railway station.
 It is briefly called Fairfield St before meeting the A3 (Wandsworth High St.).

 The road reverts to non-primary status, and changes name to Garratt Lane, passing Southside shopping centre, before it heads out of Wandsworth and into Earlsfield.
 It passes the B234 shortly before reaching Earlsfield railway station.
 It continues through Summerstown as Garratt Lane and the road passes the B229 (Burntwood Lane) before it reaches Streatham Cemetery.

 In Lower Tooting, it meets Tooting Broadway, a busy junction with the A24 and tube station, before becoming Mitcham Road and passing the B241 (Rectory Lane).
 It passes Tooting railway station and this is where the road exits the London Borough of Wandsworth.